Pwn2Own: 2022

+Miami (April 19–21)

-The second edition of Pwn2Own Miami occurred between April 19–21, 2022, at the Filmore in South Beach Miami.
-Over the three-day contest, $400,000 was awarded for 26 unique 0-days.
+The second edition of Pwn2Own Miami occurred April 19–21, 2022, at the Filmore in South Beach Miami. $400,000 in prize money was awarded.
 The team of Daan Keuper and Thijs Alkemade from Computest Sector 7 were awarded Master of Pwn with earnings of $90,000.

-A highlight of the contest was a demonstration from Daan and Thijs bypassing the trusted application check on the OPC Foundation OPC UA .NET Standard.
+Vancouver (May 18–20)

 Pwn2Own returned to Vancouver on May 18–20, 2022, to celebrate the 15th anniversary of the contest.
 Over the three-day event, the ZDI awarded US$1,155,000 for 25 unique 0-day vulnerabilities.
 Day One of the contest set a single-day contest record of US$800,000 awarded for various exploits, including three separate Microsoft Teams demonstrations.
 One of these exploits required no user interaction and could be used to compromise an entire organization.
 Also demonstrated were successful demonstrations against the Mozilla Firefox and Apple Safari web browsers.
 Day Two of the contest was highlighted by a remote exploit of the Tesla Infotainment system.
 Researchers from the Synacktiv Team were able to remotely start the windshield wipers, open the trunk, and flash the headlights of the vehicle.
 The event's final day saw three of the six Windows 11 privilege escalations successfully demonstrated.
 All six of these exploits used unique bugs.
 Samsung's flagship phone, the Galaxy S22, running the latest Android 13, was hacked in less than a minute.
 Once all the points were totaled, the STAR Labs team was awarded the title of Master of Pwn with $270,000 and 27 points.